Hormone Replacement Therapy (HRT)

 For Women: Hormone Support Through Every Phase

-Hormonal changes are a natural part of every woman’s life—but that doesn’t mean they’re simple, or that they arrive on a neat, predictable timeline.
+Hormonal changes are a natural part of every woman’s life, but that doesn’t mean they’re simple or on a predictable timeline.
 From your very first period to the postpartum phase, through the transitions of perimenopause and menopause, and even into the years beyond, your hormones are in constant communication with every system in your body.

 But when hormonal balance is disrupted, the effects can ripple through your entire day.
-You might find yourself riding the waves of mood swings, struggling to summon your usual energy, tossing and turning at night, or losing your usual mental clarity to brain fog.
-Cycles may become irregular, your skin may change, and sometimes, you just feel like something is off—even if you can’t quite name it.
+You might find yourself riding the waves of mood swings, struggling to summon your usual energy, tossing and turning at night, or losing your usual mental clarity, i.e., brain fog.
+Cycles may become irregular, your skin may change, and sometimes, you just feel like something is off, even if you can’t quite put your finger on it.

 Recognize the Signs